 The surgery is done in a hospital.
 The usual length of stay is 1-3 days.

-At the hospital, the staff will: Give medicine to prevent blood clotsHave you breathe deeply and cough regularly to prevent fluid build-up in the lungsEncourage you to get out of bed and walk using crutches or a walkerHave you start physical therapy the day after surgeryTeach you how to adjust the fixation devicesTeach you how to care for the pin and wire sites for an external fixation device
+At the hospital, the staff will: Give medication to prevent blood clotsHave you breathe deeply and cough regularly to prevent fluid build-up in the lungsEncourage you to get out of bed and walk using crutches or a walkerHave you start physical therapy the day after surgeryTeach you how to adjust the fixation devicesTeach you how to care for the pin and wire sites for an external fixation device

 During your stay, the hospital staff will take steps to reduce your chance of infection such as: Washing their handsWearing gloves or masksKeeping your incisions covered